simonmichael/hledger/README.md

 <a href="https://www.wepay.com/donate/74643?ref=widget&utm_medium=widget&utm_campaign=donation"
    target="_blank" style="float:right; margin:0 1em;"
    ><img src="https://www.wepay.com/img/widgets/donate_with_wepay.png" alt="Donate with WePay" /></a>
-For support and more technical info, see [development](DEVELOPMENT.html) or [email me](mailto:simon@joyful.com?subject=hledger:).
-I appreciate feedback on and help with all aspects of hledger.
+For support and more technical info, see the [contributor guide](DEVELOPMENT.html) or [email me](mailto:simon@joyful.com?subject=hledger:).
+I appreciate feedback and help with all aspects of hledger.
 Please give it a try and let me know how we're doing.
 Best -Simon